 The lowest earners are located in Trondheim, Norway, where the average annual salary is $57,261.
 This sounds like a pretty decent annual salary until you learn what the average monthly rental costs – $1,647.
 This means that a person working and living in the city of Trondheim will (on average) have to spend 34.52% of their income just on rent.
 Not even taking into account bills, utilities, cost of living, transportation, shopping, and so on.

 Interestingly, the cities with the lowest salaries are also those which were ranked as taking the largest proportion of salaries for rent.
 What does this mean?
 It could be that a small number of extremely high earners are overwhelming average earners in these areas.

-- The cities with lower World Salary rankings take a higher percentage of income on rent – suggesting a greater wealth disparity
+A simple comparison of the average earning vs the average rental cost only highlights one thing.
+Only those with high earnings can afford to live in the most expensive cities.
+The cities with lower World Salary rankings take a higher percentage of income on rent – suggesting a greater wealth disparity.